Marko's Monastery

 Marko's Monastery (Macedonian and Марков Манастир) is a monastery located in the village of Markova Sušica, 18 km from central Skopje in North Macedonia.
-The monastery bears the name of Serbian Prince Marko who reigned at the time of its completion.
+The monastery bears the name of Serbian Prince Marko, who reigned at the time of its completion in the 14th century.
 Marko's Monastery has been active since its establishment.

 Description

 Marko's Monastery contains a single cross-shaped church dedicated to Saint Demetrius.
 The monastery grounds also consist of lodgings, a belfry, a well, warehouses, a bakery, and a mill.
 The monastery still operates a special oven used to make rakija.

 The church has a narthex, a central dome and a smaller dome on the western side.
 It was built of bricks and stone.
 The iconstasis is made of stone pillars.

 The frescoes inside the church were done by a number of painters from the region.
 The Holy Mother of God, the twelve great feasts, Jesus Christ, and Saint Nicholas are some of the subjects depicted in the frescoes.